mikededo/.dotfiles/README.md

 The Neovim configuration is built upon [`NvChad`](https://github.com/NvChad/NvChad).
-It adds a couple of plugins to deal with formmating and the required configurations for the LSP server.
+It adds a couple of plugins to deal with formating and the required configurations for the LSP server.

 > You can find and modify LSP configurations in the
 > [NvChad custom config folder](./nvim/.config/nvim/lua/custom/plugins).